BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Better Loot Mod/README.md

 * Springs' Oz Kit
 * Cracked Sash (Shield)
-* Contraband Sky Rocket grenade *can* spawn, but has a much decreased chance compared to all the other legendaries.
+* The Contraband Sky Rocket grenade and "Probe" pistol *can* spawn, but have a much decreased chance compared to all the other legendaries.

 There's also a few drop pools / containers / etc which I've purposefully left alone: